 Section P4.7 contains requirements for the Type Approval of plastic pipes.
-It is applicable to rigid pipes, pipe joints and fittings.
+It is applicable to piping systems, including pipe joints and fittings, made predominately of other material than metal.

 4.7.2 Documentation

 The following information for the plastic pipes, fittings and joints is to be submitted for consideration and approval: